SoufyanRachdi/mkarchi/README.md

 │   )
 │   }
 └── README.md
-Web Project Structure
-web_project/
-├── public/
-│   ├── index.html{
-│   │   <!DOCTYPE html>
-│   │   <html>
-│   │   <head>
-│   │       <title>My Site</title>
-│   │   </head>
-│   │   <body>
-│   │       <h1>Welcome!</h1>
-│   │   </body>
-│   │   </html>
-│   │   }
-│   └── style.css{
-│   │   body {
-│   │       font-family: Arial, sans-serif;
-│   │       margin: 0;
-│   │       padding: 20px;
-│   │   }
-│   │   }
-└── src/
-    └── app.js{
-    │   console.log('App initialized');
-    │   }

 🤝 Contributing
-Contributions are welcome!
-Feel free to:
+Contributions are welcome! 🚀

 Fork the repository

-Create a feature branch (git checkout -b feature/amazing-feature) Commit your changes (git commit -m 'Add amazing feature') Push to the branch (git push origin feature/amazing-feature) Open a Pull Request
+Create a feature branch
+git checkout -b feature/amazing-feature

+Commit your changes
+git commit -m "Add amazing feature"

+Push to your branch
+git push origin feature/amazing-feature

+Open a Pull Request

 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-🐛 Issues
+🐛 Issues & Feedback
 Found a bug or have a feature request?
 Please open an issue on GitHub Issues.

-⭐ Show Your Support
+⭐ Support the Project
-If you find this tool useful, please consider giving it a star on GitHub!
+If you find mkarchi useful, please consider giving it a ⭐ on GitHub!
-📧 Contact

-GitHub: @SoufyanRachdi
-Email: soufyanrachdiii@gmail.com

-Made with ❤️ by Soufyan Rachdi
+❤️ Made with passion by Soufyan Rachdi